Random quotients of mapping class groups are quasi-isometrically rigid: Quasi-isometries of hierarchically hyperbolic spaces

 \subsubsection{Product, flats, orthants}

 The idea of orthogonality is that it corresponds to products, in the following sense.
-Given any $U\in \mathfrak S$, there is a corresponding space $F_U$ associated to it, which is quasi-isometrically embedded in $X$ ($F_U$ is a HHS itself with domain set $\mathfrak S_U=\{Y\in \mathfrak S: Y\nest U\}$, and in mapping class groups these essentially correspond to mapping class groups of subsurfaces).
+Given any $U\in \mathfrak S$, there is a corresponding space $F_U$ associated to it, which is quasi-isometrically embedded in $X$ ($F_U$ is a HHS itself with domain set $\mathfrak S_U=\{Y\in \mathfrak S\mid Y\nest U\}$, and in mapping class groups $F_U$ roughly corresponds to the mapping class groups of $U$).
 Given a maximal set $\{U_i\}$ of pairwise orthogonal elements of $\mathfrak S$, there is a corresponding \emph{standard product region} $P_{\{U_i\}}$ which is quasi-isometric to the product of the $F_{U_i}$ (think of a Dehn twist flat as, coarsely, a product of annular curve graphs).

-Moreover, inside $X$ and the $F_U$s there are special (uniform) quasi-geodesics, called \emph{hierarchy paths}, which are those that project monotonically (with uniform constants) to all $\C Y$.
-Similarly, there are hierarchy rays and hierarchy lines (which are quasigeodesic rays and lines, respectively).
-Given a product region $P_{\{U_i\}}$ and hierarchy lines (resp., rays) in some of the $F_{U_i}$, the product region contains a product of those (where for the indices $i$ for which a line/ray has not been assigned one chooses a point in $F_{U_i}$ instead).
-This is what we will refer to as \emph{standard $k$-flats (resp., orthants)}, where $k$ is the number of lines/rays.
-The \emph{support} of a standard $k$-flat (resp., orthant) is the set of $U_i$ for which a line/ray has been assigned.
-Related to this, a \emph{complete support set} is a subset $\{U_i\}_{i=1}^\nu\subseteq \mathfrak S$ of pairwise orthogonal domains with all $\C U_i$ unbounded, and with maximal possible cardinality $\nu$ among sets with these properties.
-This definition is relevant here as $\nu$, which is called the \emph{rank} of $X$, is then the maximal dimension of standard orthants (if the $\C U_i$ are not only unbounded, but also have non-empty Gromov boundary, as will be the case for us).
-Moreover, in this case points in the Gromov boundary $\partial C(U_i)$ each determine a hierarchy ray, and similarly pairs of points determine hierarchy lines.
-In particular, for every complete support set $\{U_i\}_{i=1}^\nu$ and for every choice of distinct points $p_i^\pm\in\partial\C U_i$ there exists an associated standard $\nu$-flat $\mathfrak F_{\{(U_i,p_i^\pm)\}}$, which is the product of the hierarchy lines in $F_{U_i}$ whose projections to $\C U_i$ have endpoints $p_i^\pm$.
-We will refer to standard $\nu$-flats (resp. standard $\nu$-orthants) simply as \emph{standard flats} (resp. \emph{standard orthants}).
+Moreover, inside $X$ and the $F_U$s there are special uniform quasi-geodesics, called \emph{hierarchy paths}, which are those that project monotonically (with uniform constants) to all $\C Y$.
+Similarly, there are hierarchy rays and hierarchy lines, which are quasigeodesic rays and lines, respectively.
+Given a pairwise orthogonal collection $\{U_i\}$, if for each $U_i$ we either choose a hierarchy line or a point, the product region $P_{\{U_i\}}$ contains a product of the given lines.
+This is what we will refer to as a \emph{standard $k$-flat}, where $k$ is the number of lines; we can analogously define \emph{standard $k$-orthants} as products of hierarchy rays.
+The \emph{support} of a standard $k$-flat (resp., orthant) is the set of $U_i$ for which a line (resp. ray) has been assigned.